ssj-ali/pdfextract/TUTORIAL.rst

 capturing group.
 Often we use keywords and only capture part of the match.

-You will need to understand regular expressions to find the right values.
+Understand regular expressions to find the right values.
 See about them
 `here <http://www.zytrax.com/tech/web/regex.htm>`__ or `test them here <http://www.regexr.com/>`__.
 We use `Python’s regex engine <https://docs.python.org/2/library/re.html>`__.
 It won’t matter